cosimameyer/overviewR/README.md

 ## Compatabilities with other packages

-The output is also compatible with other functions such as [`xtable`](https://cran.r-project.org/web/packages/xtable/xtable.pdf), [`flextable`](https://cran.r-project.org/web/packages/flextable/vignettes/overview.html), or [`kable`](https://bookdown.org/yihui/rmarkdown-cookbook/kable.html)
+The outputs of `overview_tab` and `overview_crosstab` are also compatible with other functions such as [`xtable`](https://cran.r-project.org/web/packages/xtable/xtable.pdf), [`flextable`](https://cran.r-project.org/web/packages/flextable/vignettes/overview.html), or [`kable`](https://bookdown.org/yihui/rmarkdown-cookbook/kable.html)